 “A robust 19th-century dining pub tucked away down in a lan in a village eight miles from Oxford… wood smoke tinges the air; …the excellent wine list… Whatever you decide to eat… the food is a treat: splash out on potted shrimps with toast, then salmon and prawn fishcakes with sweet chilli sauce…”

-Customer’s Review:“This is a lovely, cosy & unpretentious pub with a very inviting fire & excellent hearty, robust food.
-They use lots of fresh local produce & have a small but serious wine list.
-A particularly tasty Cornish mackerel stands out in my memory: it was chatting me up at the bar as I remember… as I say, a serious wine list!”by Ronni Ancona
+Ronni Ancona: “This is a lovely, cosy and unpretentious pub with a very inviting fire and excellent hearty, robust food.
+They use lots of fresh local produce and have a small but serious wine list.
+A particularly tasty Cornish mackerel stands out in my memory: it was chatting me up at the bar as I remember… as I say, a serious wine list!”

 From the large wood-burning stove to the church candles on pine tables, this stripped stone 19th century inn has it all.
 The beer quality is matched by the quality of the food; locally sourced or grown in the pub’s own kitchen garden (the triple-cooked hand-cut chips are a must!).
 THis is a popular venue during the Kirtlington Lamb Ale festival, held every year over the weekend of Trinity Sunday, 56 days after Easter Sunday, with “dancing, mirth and merry glee”.

 “… The Oxford Arms being a relaxed, timeless sort of place… A simple but perfect for a Wednesday lunchtime…”

 “Friendly pub, good food with great value.
 Staff are friendly and happy to help have recommended to all my friends and now we all meet there once a week for coffee.” by CoffeeLady, @ 15:25http://www.viewoxford.co.uk/users/coffeelady_35184670-1f26-4c28-aa48-f6173e760115.html